June 24, 2010

 June 10, 2010

 Lately I’ve been thinking a lot about cultural sensitivity and how much I have to suspend my own values in order to better understand those of others.
-When I first got here, I was so enthusiastic about simply being in China that in my eyes Chinese people could do know wrong.
-If some guy had picked a fight with I may have blamed myself for some misunderstanding of his cultural values.
+When I first got here, I was so enthusiastic about simply being in China that in my eyes Chinese people could do no wrong.
+If some guy had picked a fight with me I may have blamed myself for some misunderstanding of his cultural values.
 Now that I’m approaching the homestretch of my time in China, my thoughts have turned to making conclusions about some of the things I’ve learned about life here.
 Everyone knows that as a general rule it’s good to be as open-minded and accepting as possible, but I’ve found that for the sake of progress (both personal progress and cross-cultural) it’s never healthy to accept every aspect of a foreign culture.